bayarealife/DSND-Sparkify-Project/README.md

 ## Summary - Result of the Analysis
 The data evaluation showed in most cases, the non-churn users were more active users (higher counts of events recorded).
 The gender and the service level (free/paid) also showed difference in churn and non-churn users.
-So I used all variables except a few that were not relevant to user activities (i.e. Error page) and scaled them.
+Then I removed features that were not relevant to user activities (i.e. Error page) and scaled them.
-Then I have tried several algorithms - Logistic Regression, Decision Tree, Random Forest, Gradient-Boosted Tree Classifier and Linear SVC.
+Then I have tried a few algorithms - Logistic Regression, Decision Tree, Random Forest.
-Linear SVC produced the best accuracy rate, however it did not predict any True Positive, meaning it did not predict any churn users.
-The accuracy was 100% based on True Negatives.
-The churn rate in the data is 23% so the model should predict the number of churn users as close to it as possible.
+Linear SVC had high false positive rate.
+Decision Tree had no True Positives which is the most important prediction for this project.
+Random Forest detected one True Positive and zero False Positives and was the best model.
+I tuned the Random Forest model, and it did not show any improvement.

-Data Description
+## Data Description
 The data files are in json format.

 	root